-1. Always disconnect your batteries and turn your battery switch to its "OFF" position prior to installing your alternator.

-2. Remove any loose fitting clothing or jewelry which could become entangled in your motor or other machinery.

-3. Wear ANSI-approved safety glasses or eyewear.

-4. Ensure that the engine has cooled sufficiently before beginning installation.

-5. DO NOT install your high-output alternator without ensuring that the system wiring is sufficiently scaled to handle increased amperage loads.

-6. Ensure that your work area is sufficiently ventilated and that no fuels or solvents are present in and around your work area.

-7. DO NOT operate your charging system without proper fusing.
+- Always disconnect your batteries and turn your battery switch to its "OFF" position prior to installing your alternator. - Remove any loose fitting clothing or jewelry which could become entangled in your motor or other machinery. - Wear ANSI-approved safety glasses or eyewear. - Ensure that the engine has cooled sufficiently before beginning installation. - DO NOT install your high-output alternator without ensuring that the system wiring is sufficiently scaled to handle increased amperage loads. - Ensure that your work area is sufficiently ventilated and that no fuels or solvents are present in and around your work area. - DO NOT operate your charging system without proper fusing.
 Failure to do so could result in severe injury and/or damage or loss of your vessel.
-DON'T take chances with fusing.

-8. DO NOT attempt installation while using alcohol or medications which could impair your judgment or reaction time.

-9. Use the right tool for the job.
-Use of improper tools could result in damage or injury.

-10. Take time to read the manual.
+DON'T take chances with fusing. - DO NOT attempt installation while using alcohol or medications which could impair your judgment or reaction time. - Use the right tool for the job.
+Use of improper tools could result in damage or injury. - Take time to read the manual.
 Equipment damage and possible injury may result from an incomplete understanding of the proper installation and use of the alternator.

-CAUTION: The following instructions are intended for use by experienced marine electrical installers.
-If you are not sufficiently experienced with marine electrical systems, we recommend a qualified electrician be used for installation.

-Basic Installation

-Alternator Mounting
+Basic Installation Alternator Mounting

-Due to the many domestic and international configurations of engine/alternator mounts, and factors such as year and location of engine manufacture and marinization, ElectroMaax cannot guarantee a drop-in replacement in every engine application.
+Due to the many domestic and international configurations of engine/alternator mounts, and factors such as year and location of engine manufacturer and marinization, ElectroMaax cannot guarantee a drop-in replacement in every engine application.
 Choose the model that most closely fits your application.
 Your installer may have to adapt the basic mounts to fit your needs.
-The majority of marine engines are equipped with one of four alternator mounting styles.
+The majority of marine engines are equipped with one of three alternator mounting styles.
 The following describes which alternator represents each specific mounting style:

-1. SM-Series (Dual Foot w/3.15" between legs): Small Case.
-Replaces most small case styles using a saddle style mount (e.g., Hitachi, Lucas, Mitsubishi and on most Yanmar engines)
+SM-Series (Dual Foot with 3.15" between legs): Small Case.
+Replaces most small case styles using a saddle style mount (e.g., Hitachi, Lucas, Mitsubishi) Most Yanmars.

-2. FM-Series (1" Single Foot): Small Case.
-Replaces most domestic styles using a single 1"mounting foot (e.g., Motorola, Prestolite).
+FM-Series (1 Single Foot): Small Case.
+Replaces most domestic styles using a single 1or 2"mounting foot (e.g., Motorola, Prestolite).

-3. FM-Series (2" Single Foot): Small Case.
+FM-Series (2" Single Foot): Small Case.
 Replaces most domestic styles using a single 2"mounting foot (e.g. Delco).